Majors, Minors, Concentrations, Certificates & Other Programs

 - Certificate: Coaching

-- Certification: NJ Teaching Credentials with B.S. in Exercise Science, Wellness & Sports: Teacher of Health & Physical Education (K–12) with Teacher of Students with Disabilities Endorsement
+- Certification: NJ Teaching Credentials with B.S. in Exercise Science, Wellness & Sports: Teacher of Health & Physical Education (K–12) with Teacher of Students with Disabilities Endorsement.

-- Major: Exercise Science, Wellness & Sports
+- Majors: Exercise Science, Wellness & Sports

 Health Profession Studies